This website uses cookies. By using the website, you consent to their recording or reading according to your browser settings.

 Hinduism / Buddhism

-3. PSYCHOLOGY: the feeling of “spiritual debts”
+1. PSYCHOLOGY: the sense of “spiritual debts”

-• healing relationships,
+• repairing relationships,

-• caring for body and mind,
+• caring for the body and mind,

 • fulfilling one’s potential,

-In this meaning “God” may represent conscience, nature, life, or moral law.
+In this meaning, “God” may represent conscience, nature, life, or moral law.

-4. SOCIOLOGY: how people “borrow” from God
+2. SOCIOLOGY: how people “borrow” from God

-People often ask God for help in suffering, illness, financial crisis, or moments of lost control.
-Psychologically, this is an “emotional loan”: a person relies on the support of a higher power and later wants to “repay” it through:
+People often ask God for help in suffering, illness, financial crisis, or moments of losing control.
+Psychologically, this is a form of “emotional loan” — a person relies on the support of a higher power, intending to later “repay” it through:

 • changing their life,